JNRowe/jnrowe.github.io/articles/advent_of_code_2019.rst

 * `Monitoring Station <https://adventofcode.com/2019/day/10>`__

-Part one was easy enough, after having put in some legwork to re-read topics I have a tendancy to forget through lack of use.
+Part one was easy enough, after having put in some legwork to re-read topics I have a tendency to forget through lack of use.
 I took a ten minute diversion to refresh myself on `polar coordinates`_ [#]_, then a little :mod:`cmath` refresher.